gklpern/IBM-telco-churn-project/README.md

 # IBM-telco-churn-project
 This project is about predicting customer churn in the telecommunications industry using machine learning techniques

+##Requirements
+numpy
+pandas
+matplotlib
+seaborn
+scikit-learn
+joblib
+torch

-Install required packages:
-pip install -r requirements.txt
+You need to Install required packages: pip install -r requirements.txt

-Customer churn refers to when a customer stops using a service or switches to a competitor.
-Since retaining existing customers is typically easier and more cost-effective than acquiring new ones, understanding and predicting churn is critical for companies aiming to improve customer retention.

-In this project, we aim to develop a machine learning model that predicts whether a customer will churn based on a variety of features such as:
+In this project, we aim to develop a machine learning model that predicts whether a customer will churn based on a such features:

     Service usage patterns
     Customer demographics
     Billing and payment information

-A well-performing predictive model can help businesses:

     Identify high-risk customers early
     Take proactive actions (e.g., targeted offers)
     Reduce churn rates
     Increase customer satisfaction and overall profitability

 ## Dataset Description